 Both the barber and the stylist had fully tuned out their friends in the audience, who were by that point cheering each pass of the clippers, each newly denuded strip of scalp.
 The stylist, suddenly aware that she was very near climax, took control of her breath, taking slow, steady inhales and exhales even as a wet spot expanded in her panties while the barber manhandled her and robbed her of her hair.
 The barber, knowing that without his apron there was no hiding his throbbing erection, trying to both rush his work and savor the experience, hoping he’d soon be running both hands over the stylist’s nearly-bare scalp back on the sofa in his tent or in hers.
 He pulled her hair—what remained of it—toward her left, forcing her left ear to her shoulder, and began to work his clippers along the right side of her skull.
 He was thorough as he worked, moving from the stylist’s hairline toward the hand that still held the bulk of her hair, both severed and still attached, slightly overlapping on each pass so there would be less need for clean-up later.

 Soon, only the hair on the back of the stylist’s head remained.
-The barber directed her to drop her chin toward her chest and placed his clippers right at her nape, allowing them to linger there for a minute.
+The barber directed her to drop her chin toward her chest and placed his clippers right at her nape, allowing them to linger there for a moment.
 He knew these vibrations on his clients’ necks often drove them wild and the stylist was no exception.
 She let out a low moan as goosebumps rose on the back of her neck and along her bare shoulders and arms, her nipples becoming more erect.
 Then, without warning, he plunged the clippers upward into her hair, until they reemerged at her already-buzzed crown.
 Barely any hair was connected to her head at this point, but the barber kept a firm hold on the mass of hair in his hand as he took his next pass up the stylist’s nape, then another, and another, and another.
 Finally, the last strands came free, and the barber held a massive handful of thick auburn hair, fully severed from its host.
-He held it aloft, over the stylist’s head, and let it go all at once so that it tumbled down her shoulders, back, and chest.
+He thrust it aloft, over the stylist’s head, and let it go all at once so that it tumbled down her shoulders, back, and chest.
 He wanted her to see and feel just how much hair he had stripped her of.
 She mostly wanted to feel her friend and colleague—and, she assumed, looming lover—run his hands and his tongue over what remained.

 The barber took a step back to inspect his work and became aware again of the audience of their Cirque de Plaisir peers cheering.
 He could see a few places on the stylist’s head that could use a touch up, and he wanted to clean up and shape her hairline, but those things could wait until they had some privacy.
 For now, though, he brought both hands to the sides of the stylist’s head and planted a kiss firmly on her crown.
 Then he spun his barber’s chair to face him, rather than the audience, and helped the stylist up, mountains of auburn hair tumbling off her body as she stood.
 She was barely to her feet when she snaked her arms around the barber’s neck, pulling him in for another kiss.
 She could feel his erection through her pants and knew she’d be able to do more than feel it in a few moments The barber reciprocated her kiss, running his hands up her bare back, to her neck, and then her head.